 Pan stand by me

-(lyrics, Pan (2020), Fedrico Luz)
+(original lyrics, Pan (2020), Federico Luz)

 speaking voice, flutes: Federico Luz